hassio-addons/addon-ssh/README.md

 running in daemon mode, it will be only able to accept one single connection.
 As soon as this session is ended, the addon will stop running.

-This might be useful when you're dealing with an unknown issue.
+This might be useful when you are dealing with an unknown issue.
 It is recommended leaving to option set to `false`, unless you are troubleshooting.

 **Option: `port`**

-The default port for SSH is `22`, some security guides actually recommend to change the port to something else.
+The default port for SSH is `22`, some security guides recommend to change the port to something else.
 Sometimes you'd just like to have it on another port.
 Remember, if you change to port, be sure it is not in use already!